🏆 Top 1% Breed Reference — Updated 2026

 Poodle Size Chart 2026: Toy vs Miniature vs Standard

-The most complete, AKC-verified poodle size guide on the web — with interactive charts, lifespan data, cost breakdowns, and a lifestyle matcher quiz.
+The most complete, AKC-verified poodle size chart on the web — with an interactive comparison tool, a real growth timeline, lifespan data, cost breakdowns, and a lifestyle matcher quiz.

 • Toy poodle: ≤ 10 inches tall · 4–6 lbs · fully grown by 6–8 months · lifespan 14–18 yrs